Quantum corrections to a finite temperature BIon: Euclidean Quantum Gravity

-which are the total mass, entropy and free energy, respectively.
-Here, $T_{D3}$ is the D3-brane tension, $z$ is a transverse coordinate to the branes and $F(\sigma)=\sigma^{2}(4\cosh^{2}\alpha-3)/\cosh^{4}\alpha$, with $\sigma$ being the world volume coordinate and $\sigma_{0}$ being the minimal sphere radius of the throat or wormhole.
+where $M$ is the total mass, $S_0$ is the entropy and $\mathcal{F}$ is free energy of the BIon.
+Here, $T_{D3}$ is the D3-brane tension, $z$ is a transverse coordinate to the branes and $F(\sigma)=\sigma^{2}(4\cosh^{2}\alpha-3)/\cosh^{4}\alpha$, with $\sigma$ being the world volume coordinate and $\sigma_{0}$ being the minimal (sphere) radius of the throat or wormhole.
 Here $\alpha$ is a function of the temperature.
 The chemical potentials for the D3-brane and F-string are as follows

 It should be noted that these relations satisfy the first law of thermodynamics $dM=TdS_{0}+\mu_{D3}d\mathcal{N} +\mu_{F1}d\mathcal{K}$ as well as the Smarr relation, $4(M-\mu_{D3} \mathcal{N}-\mu_{F1} \mathcal{K})-5TS_{0}=0$.
 One can also calculate internal energy and the specific heat of the BIon solution as